tillschwoerer/R-data-science-book/docs/dplyr.md

 ## Manipulating columns
 ### Extract and rename columns
 Subset of columns can be extracted via the `select` function.
 Selection is possible by name or position.
 Reversely, one can exclude specific columns via negative selection (using `-`).
-Noteworthy are are the many  helper functions, which are convenient for rapid exploration, but not recommendable for stable software: `start_with`, `last_col`, `everything`, `contains`, etc. One can rename columns while selecting them.
+Noteworthy are the many helper functions, which are convenient for rapid exploration, but not recommendable for stable software: `start_with`, `last_col`, `everything`, `contains`, etc. One can rename columns while selecting them.
 If we want to rename a column while preserving the other columns we use the `rename` function.

 ```r
 df %>% select(Position, Track.Name)       # select via column name